ezlage/HyperX/README.md

 ```
 with HPX do begin
   if (Logbook.Count>0)
-    then begin //Put just one thread to do this
+    then begin //Don't do this in parallel!
       DoSomethingWith(Logbook.Strings[0]);
-      Logbook.Delete(0); //Yeah, don't it let grows!
+      Logbook.Delete(0); //Yeah, don't let it grow!
     end;
 end;
 ```